Ibarca/Inventory_Projection_Dashboard/README.md

 The query produces a weekly, ISO-calendar inventory projection at SKU level, applying a true stock floor that never allows inventory to drop below zero.
 The results are enriched with multiple analytical layers designed to support proactive inventory management:

-• Projected inventory units and value over time – Enabling early detection of upcoming stockouts and timely corrective actions
+• Projected inventory units and value over time: Enabling early detection of upcoming stockouts and timely corrective actions, curcial for the manager to preventibly react on time

-• Inbound inventory visibility and valuation – Providing an immediate overview of open purchase orders per SKU, both in units and monetary value
+• Inbound inventory visibility and valuation: Providing an immediate overview of open purchase orders per SKU, both in units and monetary value

-• Demand projections based on historical sales velocity – Demand is derived from average sales velocities from the previous year; this logic can easily be replaced by more advanced forecasting techniques, which are explored in a separate project
+• Demand projections based on historical sales velocity: Demand is derived from average sales velocities from the previous year; this logic can easily be replaced by more advanced forecasting techniques, which are explored in a separate project

-• Projected service level over a forward-looking horizon – The dashboard displays the expected service level over the next six months based on projected inventory availability
+• Projected service level over a forward-looking horizon: The dashboard displays the expected service level over the next six months based on projected inventory availability.
+Since last orders are expected to arrive between 6 and 7 months from the initial date, 6 months is considered a reasonable time horizon to measure service.

-• First expected stockout date and reach in weeks – Allowing management to assess the severity and urgency of potential stockouts and respond in time
+• First expected stockout date and reach in weeks: Allowing management to assess the severity and urgency of potential stockouts and respond in time

-• ABC classification based on revenue contribution – SKUs are ranked by prior-year revenue and segmented using Pareto-based ABC classification to support effective prioritization
+• ABC classification based on revenue contribution: SKUs are ranked by prior-year revenue and segmented using Pareto-based ABC classification to support effective prioritization.
+The Paretto logic used is 40-40-20

-• Stockout risk and sales velocity segmentation – SKUs are grouped into clear risk and velocity buckets, making it easy to identify items at stockout risk as well as dead or slow-moving inventory
+• Stockout risk and sales velocity segmentation: SKUs are grouped into clear risk and velocity buckets, making it easy to identify items at stockout risk as well as dead or slow-moving inventory

 All transformations and calculations are executed in BigQuery SQL, producing a dataset that is directly ready for consumption by a BI layer.
 Metric names are standardized and simplified in the visualization layer, while charts and tables are arranged following core dashboard design principles to ensure clarity and usability.